Comic D.J. Demers jokes a lot about hearing loss — but won't be 'the hearing aid guy'

 (LAUGHTER)

-FADEL: Demers has appeared on "Conan" and "America's Got Talent."
-This week he'll make his second appearance on "The Tonight Show."
+SHAPIRO: Demers has appeared on "Conan" and "America's Got Talent."
+This week he made his second appearance on "The Tonight Show."
 NPR's Elizabeth Blair has this profile.

 ELIZABETH BLAIR, BYLINE: D.J.
 Demers is from Kitchener, Canada.
 In 2014, he won the Homegrown Comics Award at the Just For Laughs festival in Montreal.
 A booker for "Conan" saw his stand-up and gave him a spot on the show.